dnr/styx/README.md

 4KiB blocks.
 (I think currently the block size must match the system page size.)

 **Chunk**: To reduce metadata overhead, the unit of data sharing and data movement is larger than a single block.
-Styx currently uses 64KiB, 16 blocks.
+The chunk size is adaptive on a per-file basis depending on the file size, and is currently either 64 KiB, 256 KiB, or 1 MiB.

 **Chunk digest**: Chunks are identified by a cryptographic digest.
 Currently we use a 192-bit prefix of SHA-256.